saezlab/CellNOptR/2_usage.md

 # III.
 Training

-Training involves the identification of the sub-models of the processed *PKN* which better explains and fits the data by minimizing the mean squared deviation \Theta_f between model prediction and the actual measurements.
+Training involves the identification of the sub-models of the processed *PKN* which better explains and fits the data by minimizing the mean squared deviation $\Theta_f$ between model prediction and the actual measurements.